 4. How might planetary health and climate & environment topics actually fit inside a medical school curriculum?

 There are many ways these topics could fit into a curriculum, and each school’s integration may be unique depending on their existing sessions and teaching structure.
 For instance, HEART has created a case-based group learning module that will be integrated at the University of Alberta next year.
 It includes a pre-session survey and preparation that involves watching two short videos, two cases for discussion: one individual patient-based in family medicine setting, and one community-based in a public health consultancy setting, and finishes with a short wrap-up lecture.
 This is complemented by a separate stand-alone session, a two-hour didactic lecture on the health impacts of climate change.

 Other options include adding a slide or two to existing sessions: such as links between air pollution and health in a lecture on pulmonary diseases, on climate related displacement and migration in a session on refugee and migrant health, on heat related illnesses or extreme disaster events in emergency medicine teaching… the possibilities are endless.
 Suggested links to existing topics or courses are highlighted in red within the competencies document.

 5. What’s already been done at different schools?

 There are already some schools that either have already started teaching sessions on this topic, are looking to integrate them within the next year.
 Other schools have created specific portfolios who host non-mandatory student-run extracurricular sessions.
-Because the current status is so variable, HEART is currently conducting a national survey to publish a ‘report card’ on the current status of each school by April 2019.
-This is the #1 thing you can help with at this point!
+Because the current status is so variable, HEART has conducted a national survey on the current status of each school in 2019, to be made available in the near future.
+You can continue to help with this, as we plan to re-survey each school in 2020!
 One curriculum assessment survey per school is to be completed, and you can work with other students and with faculty at your school in order to provide the most comprehensive and accurate responses.